Jona-NZ/countdown-special-tracker/README.md

 1. Update the ```url``` variable with the product you wish to monitor and run the file with ```py cst.py```

-How you wish to utilise the script is up to you; either host it on a server and run it on a schedule, or incorporate it into a web app.
+How you wish to utilise the script is up to you; either host it locally or on a server and run it on a schedule, or incorporate it into a web app.

 ### Requirements